 If you are a gardener, chances are you have thought about starting a compost bin.
-Not only is it great for the planet, but it can help you create “garden gold” and transform your soil into a healthier home for all your plants!
+Not only is it great for the planet, but learning how to start composting can help you create “garden gold”.
+You can transform your soil into a healthier home for all your plants!
 Although there are compost bins you can purchase, they tend to be expensive, hard to transport and sometimes downright inefficient.
-If you don’t know how composting works, take a couple minutes and visit our quick primer on composting techniques, then jump on back here and pick one of these 12 creative DIY compost bins, and get started!
+If you don’t know how composting works, then take a couple minutes and visit our quick primer on composting techniques, then jump on back here and pick one of these 12 creative DIY compost bin ideas, and get started!

-Our first tutorial from ‘Practically Functional’ is a DIY compost bin that has the details… A latching lid, sturdy construction, access to soil at the bottom, and my fav… You can easily open the lid with one hand to dump in the kitchen scraps!
+Our first tutorial from ‘Practically Functional‘ is a DIY compost bin that has the details you want.
+A latching lid, sturdy construction, access to soil at the bottom, and my fav – You can easily open the lid with one hand to dump in the kitchen scraps!
 Lot’s of step by step directions, photos and drawings.

-For those of you who want to use the three bin system and get really serious, this DIY compost bin from ‘Apartment Therapy’ even looks good… Links on how to get the plans for this project are included in their post.
+For those of you who want to use the three bin system and get really serious, this DIY homemade compost bin from ‘Apartment Therapy‘ even looks good.
+Links on how to get the plans for this project are included in their post.

 Fortunately for all of us, Toni at ‘The Happy Housewife‘ has a full tutorial on making a DIY compost bin from a garbage can!
 Love the pics of her boys “rotating” the bin!